ULHPC/tutorials/advanced/Bioinformatics/README.md

 1. create a launcher for GROMACS using the commands shown in the previous section
 2. launch jobs using 1 node: 1, 2, 4, 8, 10 and 12 cores and measure the speedup obtained
 3. check what happens when executing mdrun with 16 and 24 cores
+4. launch a job using one full node that has GPU cards and run the GPU-enabled GROMACS to see if a speedup is obtained

 ## Bowtie2/TopHat